radoslaw99/radoslaw99/README.md

 #  About Me:
- I’m a 3rd-year Computer Science student.<br>🔍 I’m interested in Quality Assurance (QA) and this is the field where I want to grow and build my future career.<br>🧪 I focus on software testing, bug analysis, and improving product quality — both manual and automated testing.<br>🚀 My goal is to gain real-world experience and develop as a QA specialist.
+ I’m a 3rd-year Computer Science student.<br> I’m interested in Quality Assurance (QA) and this is the field where I want to grow and build my future career.<br> I focus on software testing, bug analysis, and improving product quality — both manual and automated testing.<br> My goal is to gain real-world experience and develop as a QA specialist.

 ##  Contact: